MichaelCurrin/auto-commit-msg/docs/development/advanced/status-vs-diff-index.md

 The `git status` sucommand _can_ handle new _untracked_ files.
 But the effort to rewrite a chunk of the extension to use a different Git subcommand is not worth it, and won't solve the rename/move case anyway.

-So we just keep things simple to avoid bloatin the codebase.
+So we just keep things simple to avoid bloating the codebase.
 You can still do what you need to - just remember to stage files if you need the extension to recognize them.